Customer Satisfaction Surveys

 By investing a small amount of money to implement customer satisfaction surveys, they were able to gain vital information on the changing mindsets of their customer base.
 Insights that allowed them a competitive edge and the potential to gain millions of dollars of business in an economy that had suddenly become hostile to the travel industry.

 NBRI recommended a standard customer satisfaction survey, which was customized for the client.
 This survey asked respondents to rank items in order of importance before rating the client’s performance on those same items.
-The survey was deployed to a small, stratified, random sample of customers to ensure the data gathered was truly representative of the thinking of the entire customer population.
+The survey was deployed to a small, stratified, random sample of customers to ensure the data gathered was truly representative of the thinking of the entire clientele.
 Ultimately, the hotel was able to obtain a 99% Confidence Level, but at a fraction of the cost of surveying everyone.

 The study revealed a very different root cause of customer satisfaction than what was initially anticipated by the client.
 Somewhat surprisingly—given the economic climate—price was not the primary driver of the customers’ intention to return to the hotel.
 Furthermore, concerns about the expense of air travel had less of an influence on hotel patronage than expected.